New York University School of Professional Studies: 1930s–1950s

-1960s-1980s
+1960s–1980s

 In the 1960s, the Office of Community Service Programs and the Division of Business and Management was created.
 New associate degree offerings in the liberal arts, business, public service, and physical therapy laid the groundwork for the future Paul McGhee Division for adult learners returning to college to earn a degree.

+The school produced a monthly publication, Pleasures in Learning; in 1964, Milton R. Stern served as editor.

 In 1971, the school was renamed the School of Continuing Education (SCE).
 New diploma programs were created in business, data processing, computer technology, and systems analysis.
 The Institute for Paralegal Studies was created.
 The General Studies Program was instituted to offer two years of instruction to college-age students.
 A boom in the real estate market drove rapid expansion of the Real Estate Institute.

 SCE began ramping up its IT offerings in the 1970s, and in the 1980s, the school extended this growth by expanding its publishing and business programs.
 SCE's Master of Science in Real Estate was launched, eventually becoming the largest such program in the country.